oncoestimand/oncowg_webpage/oncoestimand.md

 ## Become a member

 The general spirit of the working group is inclusive.
-If you'd like to contribute in one or the other way, we propose you first reach out to your company's representative(s) (if applicable) and align within your company who is best placed to contribute to which subteam.
+If you'd like to contribute in one or the other way, we propose you first reach out to your company's representative(s) (if applicable) and align within your company who is best placed to contribute to which task force.
 After that is clarified reach out to Evgeny or Kaspar.

 # Interactions with Health Authorities and the ICH E9(R1) working group